IBM/kafka-quickstart-workshop/part2/README.md

 Here is an explanation of output:

-The first line gives a summary of the topic.
-Additional lines gives information about each partition as well as the topic configurations, that are the defaults as we did not specify any when creating the topic.
+The first line gives a summary of the topic including the topic configurations, that are the defaults as we did not specify any when creating the topic.

+Additional lines gives information about each partition:
-- **Leader** is the broker responsible for reads and writes for the given partition.
+- **Leader** is the broker currently responsible for reads and writes for the given partition.
 Each broker will be the leader for a randomly selected portion of the partitions.
 - **Replicas** is the list of brokers that replicate the log for this partition regardless of whether they are the leader or even if they are currently online.
 - **Isr** is the set of **In-Sync Replicas**.
-This is the subset of the replicas list that is currently online and caught-up to the leader.
+This is the subset of the replicas list that is currently online and fully in-sync with the leader.

 ## Consumer groups

 A **consumer group** is a collection of consumers that cooperate to consume a set of topics.
-Kafka guarantees that within a group, each partition of a topic will be consumed by a single consumer.
+Kafka guarantees that within a group, each partition of a topic will only be consumed by a single consumer.

 When we run the console consumer above, it consumed both partitions of our topic.
 If we started another instance, both would see all messages.
 We can configure the console consumer to use a Consumer Group using the `--group` flag.
-Let's restart a consmer with a group:
+Let's restart a consumer with a group:

 ```
 > bin/kafka-console-consumer.sh --bootstrap-server ${BOOTSTRAP_SERVERS} \